riboviz/riboviz/docs/count-reads.md

 * `File`: Path to file read/written.
 * `Read/Write`: `read` if the file was read, `write` if the file was written.
-* `Description`: Human-readable description of the step at which this file was read or written.

 The files logged in the workflow files log file must exist.